fkie-cad/Logprep/doc/source/user_manual/configuration/configurationdata.rst

 General information about the configuration of the pipeline can be found in :ref:`pipeline_config` .

 It is possible to use environment variables in all configuration and rules files in all places.
-Environment variables have to be setted in uppercase.
+Environment variables have to be set in uppercase.
 Lowercase variables are ignored.

 The following config file will be valid by setting the given environment variables: